Swapnil-Trivedi/OpenCV_Image/README.md

 - Blending sounds like a fancy term but is indeed addition of two or more than two pictures together.
 - Brightness
 - Contrast,can be simply put as the brightness of a pixel compared to its neighbours.
+- Contrast and Brightness of an image are related like `G(x)=A.f(X)+B` where A is gain and B is called Bias, which are both said to control Contrast and Brightness respectively.